What is Stock Halt?

 - T1: Significant news pending, and share are halted pending the release of the news.

 - T2: News released, and trading is halted for investors to get adjusted to the news and from preventing them from panic selling.

 - T5: Trading takes a halt on account of a stock having more than a 10% change in its price within five minutes.

 - H10: This type of halt takes place when the Security Exchange Commission or SEC imposes restrictions on a particular share from trading.

 - The trading halt is primarily an effect of news and price volatility.

-- During an occasion when the price of a stock is changing, which is impacting its prices or 10% or more within a span of five minutes, it is a situation when a stock halt scenario gets triggered, and an exchange can put a halt to its trading.
+- When the price of a stock is changing, which is impacting its prices or 10% or more within five minutes, it is a situation when a stock halt scenario gets triggered, and an exchange can put a halt to its trading.

 - The stock price can fluctuate up and down and get halted from trading due to frequent changes in volatility or circuit breaker scenarios.
 SEC can suspend many penny stocks from trading when they doubt of any kind of stock promotion or fraudulent activity.

-- Also, a type of T12 halt is also applied, which is considered to be a bad halt, for the share, which had traded a lot, but there was so ground reason for the long run.
+- Also, a type of T12 halt is applied, which is considered a bad halt, for the share, which had traded a lot, but there was so ground reason for the long run.
 Generally, in these cases, when the halt is lifted, the stock comes crashing down.